 Dental bridges have come a long way through the years.
 While many people still envision bridges as the removable “false” teeth that wearers soak in a glass as they sleep at night - and these bridges are indeed still worn by many - state-of-the-art modern bridges offer so much more.
 Whether they are affixed to porcelain crowns placed on a patient’s natural teeth or to strong, stable dental implants, today’s dental bridges look, feel, and function remarkably like the real deal.

-At the practice of Keith Kelley, DDS, in Troy, implant vs. crown-supported bridges is a topic that is discussed in detail during consultations with patients who are missing between one and three consecutive teeth and searching for the best possible method of tooth replacement.
+At Dr. Kelley's practice in Troy MI, implant vs. crown-supported bridges is a topic that is discussed in detail during consultations with patients who are missing between one and three consecutive teeth and searching for the best possible method of tooth replacement.
 Both methods yield outstanding benefits and are vastly preferable to leaving the gap in the smile untreated.
-As to which method is best suited to your particular case, the only sure way to find out is to meet with Dr. Kelly at his office for a private, one-on-one consultation.
+As to which method is best suited to your particular case, the only sure way to find out is to meet with Dr. Kelley at his office for a private, one-on-one consultation.

 Crown-supported Dental Bridges